What Does a Document Control Specialist Do?

 A document control specialist is an expert responsible for the management and organization of documents kept within the business.
 They’re also often responsible for ensuring they are up-to-date and accurate with the right information.

-Document Controller at Aquaterra Energy, Sarah Rostamzadeh, explains:
+Document controller at Aquaterra Energy, Sarah Rostamzadeh, explains:

 “A Document Controller controller job consists of managing all the documents, technical and commercial for a company.”